chukwunnonso/Technical-writing/webstorage/webstorage.md

 ![image](get_console.png)

 Trying to get an item that has not been set into the local storage will return `null`.
-For example, we didnt set any item with the key variety.
-Hence in the console, we have `null`.
+For example,there is no set item with the key `variety`.
+Hence in the console, you have `null`.

 ```